Mimi615/Sql-project/README.md

 WELCOME!
 This is a collection of my sql code for all the Case Studies in the 8 Week SQL Challenge.
-Clink on the link for each case study for more details!
+Click on the link for each case study for more details!
+The case studies without the link means I'm currently working on the file... hehe

 ✧⋆٩(ˊᗜˋ )و ♡✧